Blog Episode 21 - Communication: Activating Your Prayer Shield

 Once your shield is in place, the single most important thing you can do is communicate.
 Not perfectly.
 Not elaborately.
 Just consistently.

 So how often should you communicate?
-Practically speaking, for a very busy Kingdom advancer, updating intercessors once a week is plenty unless you're engaged on mission.
+For a very busy Kingdom advancer, updating intercessors once a week is plenty unless you're on mission.
 When I'm traveling, I may update my intercessors daily on field dynamics, warfare, and praises.
-But I also have quiet seasons where they hear from me only once a month.
-I don't want them to feel overburdened or swamped by my needs.
+In quieter seasons, they hear from me only once a month.
+The key is consistency, not frequency.
+Your intercessors need to know you haven't forgotten about them, and they need fresh prayer targets to stay engaged.

 What to Include

-Open with gratitude for their prayers.
-Share two or three specific, current prayer needs tied to your Kingdom purpose.
-Include a brief testimony of answered prayer.
-Close with something that feeds them, an encouragement, a scripture, a spiritual insight from your own journey.
+Here's a simple structure that takes about fifteen minutes to write: open with gratitude for their prayers, share two or three specific current prayer needs tied to your Kingdom purpose, include a brief testimony of answered prayer, and close with something that feeds them — an encouragement, a scripture, a spiritual insight from your own journey.

 That's it.
 Brief.
 Focused.
 Purposeful.